Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 The values can be grouped by an unlimited number of columns.
 When a grid is grouped by a single column, rows that have identical values in the column are arranged into groups.
 Each group will then be identified by a group row.
 If the grid is grouped by another column, data rows within each group are arranged into second level groups based on the values of the new grouping column, etc.

+## Variwide columns
+*Variwide columns* can be used for * Visualizing two values grouped by a single category

+The primary category will be used to generate *columns*.
+The first value will determine the height of the column, the second value will determine the width In the second case, each object in the auto series will be a bar.

+Actions can be applied to header, content, button and context menu.

+## Variable radius pie
+*Variable radius pie* can be used for *visualising two values grouped by one category*

+The primary category will be used to generate *slices*.
+The first value will determine the radius of the *slice* The second value will determine the width or size of the *slice*

 ## Word cloud
 A *word cloud* shows all object in a category with their size based on a connected value

 Colors can either follow the value, or be based on a secondary value.

 A typical use case would be visualizing the revenue of a set of companies, with solid colors showing their field or a gradient color for number of employees.

+## Waterfall
+*Waterfall* can be used for visualising:
+*one value grouped by one category*
+*no categories and many values*

+Can help in visualising the cumulative effect of sequentially introduced positive or negative values.